Mohamed Nasheed: Early life

-Nasheed was born in Malé, Maldives, to a middle-class family.
-He attended Majeediyya School in Maldives from 1971 and 1981.
-He then studied at the Overseas School of Colombo in Sri Lanka from 1981 and 1982, and August 1982, he moved to England, where he completed his secondary education at Dauntsey's School in Wiltshire.
+Mohamed Nasheed was born on 17 May 1967 in Malé, Maldives, to a middle-class family.
+He attended Majeediyya School in the Maldives from 1971 to 1981.
+He then studied at the Overseas School of Colombo in Sri Lanka from 1981 to 1982, and in August 1982, he moved to England, where he completed his secondary education at Dauntsey's School in Wiltshire.
 Straight after his GCE A Levels, Nasheed moved north to Liverpool, where he spent the next three years reading maritime studies at Liverpool Polytechnic, before graduating in 1989.